 8. Sign up with restaurants and travel companies

 Sometimes holding off on a purchase also saves you money.
 We got really frustrated when we went to book our Magnetic Island hostel on Base’s website.
 The night we wanted had just sold out so we frantically booked the next night and the internet went down.
-When it came up, I had an email asking if I still wanted to book it along with a voucher for 5% off!
+When it came back up, I had an email asking if I still wanted to book it along with a voucher for 5% off!

 My favourite one was when I went to buy our malaria tablets and decided not to do it straight away.
 They then emailed me a code which saved me over £30 – and they were already the cheapest I had found!